ak2yny/OpenHeroSelectGUI/README.md

  Run "OpenHeroSelectGUI.exe" and click a menulocation (white or black numbers).
 Then assign a character to that location by double-clicking on its name on the left list.
 If the number is black, it means that it is already assigned.
 Remove assigned heroes with the `Remove All` button or by selecting them in the list and pressing the Delete key.

- To add different locations (for 50RH etc), type the number in the "Current Position" field and double-click on the hero you want to place there.

  Click `Run Marvel Ultimate Alliance` to run OHS and let it build herostat.engb and other files.

- You can select save slots, but they don't seem to work.
-They're supposed to create and restore save backups, so you have free saves for your new roster.

- Other features will hopefully be changed, so I'm not mentioning these.
+#### How can I modify rosters for the 50 roster hack?
+ To add different locations (for 50RH etc.), type the number in the "Current Position" field and double-click on the hero you want to place there.

 #### How can I add more characters?
- This is a duplicate from the excellent OpenHeroSelect instructions.
  Place the herostats in the  `mua/xml` folder.
 Rename the herostat and extension.
 All XML files in this folder and its sub-folder will be available in the program.

- You can use the reload button to update the list when MUA Open Hero Select is running.
+ You can use the reload button to update the list when Open Hero Select GUI is running.

  Examples:
  - Creating `chars/Ant-Man.txt` will make `Ant-Man` available without tree-structure.
  - Creating `chars/MCU/Ant-Man.txt` will make `Ant-Man` available with a tree-structure, in the `MCU` sub-menu.

 #### How can I change the path to MUA?
- There is a file called "Config.ini" in "sys" folder.
-You can change paths to MUA and the herostat files in the `[mua]` section.
- - `path` changes the path to MUA
- - `chars` changes the path to the herostats (`chars` is the default)

- Paths can be absolute (eg. `C:\Program Files (x86)\Activision\Marvel - Ultimate Alliance`) or relative (eg. `herostats`).
-Relative paths are sub-folders to the executable (OpenHeroSelectGUI.exe).
+ Use the OpenHeroSelect.exe set-up dialogue.
+Paste the path with right-click, when prompted.

+#### What are Save Slots?
+ They're supposed to create and restore save backups, so you have free saves for your new roster.
+I haven't tested them, though.
+The feature only becomes available, if OHS is set-up to run the game.
 <br/><br/>

 ## Coding Instructions (v.
 0.0.3)